 We now think we understand the relationship in this data between placement of initial point and accuracy of sketched graph.
 Teachers needed to unite quantities' values to place their initial point, and they needed to maintain that unity so that it persisted as they attempted to track the quantities' values as they varied simultaneously.
-Some teachers did not unite quantities' values at all, some teachers united quantities' values as a multiplicative object that persisted as they tracked quantities' covariation.
+Some teachers did not unite quantities' values at all, some teachers united quantities' values initially but could not maintain the unity, and some teachers united quantities' values as a multiplicative object that persisted as they tracked quantities' covariation.